PostHog/posthog.com/contents/docs/index.md

 **Integrations**

 We have PostHog libraries written in all major programming languages, as well as integrations available with services like [Segment](/docs/integrate/third-party/segment), [Slack](/docs/integrate/webhooks/slack), and [Sentry](/docs/integrate/third-party/sentry).
+Visit our [Integration library for a full list of integrations](/integrations), or head to [our GitHub repo](https://github.com/PostHog) to start building your own.

 **API**